RamiKrispin/vscode-r/README.md

 Docker builds images using a layers approach.
 Depending on the context, the docker engine takes each of the `Dockerfile` commands during the build time and translates it into layer or metadata. `Dockerfile` commands, such as `FROM` and `RUN`, create layers, and commands, such as `LABEL`, `ARG`, `ENV`, and `CMD`, create metadata.
 For example, we can observe in the output of the build of `rkrispin/vscode-r:ex1` image above that there are two layers:

-- The first layer started with `[1/2] FROM...`, corresponding to the `FROM r-base:4.3.1` line on the `Dockerfile`, which import the base-R image from the Rocker project
+- The first layer started with `[1/2] FROM...`, corresponding to the `FROM r-base:4.3.1` line on the `Dockerfile, which imports the base-R image from the Rocker project
 - The second layer started with `[2/2] RUN apt-get...`, corresponding  to the `RUN` command on the `Dockerfile`